with Issho Fujita

 To give your sheep or cow a large, spacious meadow is the way to control him.
 So it is with people: first let them do what they want, and watch them.
 This is the best policy.
 To ignore them is not good; that is the worst policy.
 The second worst is trying to control them.
 The best one is to watch them, just to watch them, without trying to control them.

 —Shunryu Suzuki Roshi

-In this workshop we will engage in lecture, exercise and sitting meditation to explore what we can do to realize such zazen.
+In this workshop we will engage in lecture, somatic exercises and sitting zazen to explore what we can do (or undo) to realize such zazen.
 In this way, we will:

 To Register: Use the Register Online button above (available soon).
 Or call our toll free number (888.743.9362) or our local number (415.475.9362).